ptarmiganlabs/butler-sos-docs/content/en/docs/getting_started/install_config/sense_certificates/_index.md

 ![Qlik Sense certificate export](qmc-certexport-1.png "Exporting certificates from Qlik")

 To export certificates you need to provide a few pieces of information:

 1. Name of the server where the certificate will be used (i.e. where Butler SOS will be running).
-You can also create a wild-card certificate (that should work on all servers) by writing `*`.
-Note that this is considered less secure!

 2. Butler SOS can handle certificates with or without password protection.
 If you choose to use a password, you must enter that password in the Butler SOS config file.